panoramicdata/LogicMonitor.Datamart/README.md

 ```

    Replace `<container-id>` with the ID of your running container (which you can get by running `docker ps`).

+5. **Monitor the container**:
+   You can monitor the container by visiting `http://localhost:5000/health` in your browser.

 # For developers